JeffBoss625/peep-rpg/info/attack.md

       Partial deflection can be thought of as redirecting much, but not all, of the damage away from vital or sensitive areas of the body.

-    * Any portion of attack that is not deflected is then calculated for **absorbtion**
+    * Any portion of attack that is not deflected is then calculated for **penetration**

+      Penetration is determined by the type of material, the type of attack and the type and weight of weapon and power of the attack.
+Pierce attacks with heavy pointed weapons are more effective penetrating chainmail, for example, than slash attacks on chainmail.

+      An attack that successfully penetrates equipment looses some power due to **absorbtion** of the equipment taking the hit.

+      Failed armor penetration from piercing and slashing attacks result in a conversion of the attack power to crushing attack applied against subsequent layers.

-      **Absorbtion** is determined by the equipment blocking the blow.
+      **Absorbtion** is determined by the type of blocking the blow.
 Heavier equipment with hard material will absorb more than light soft material.
 The best equipment will absorb a large amount of power even from a heavy strike without sustaining noticable damage.
 But powerful hits from heavy weapons will damage most normal equipment.
 Type and thickness of **material**,